Altai flood: Giant point bars

 Giant bars are found along the lower Chuya and the Katun rivers, rising as much as 300m above modern river levels, with lengths up to five kilometers.
 Well-developed on the Katun River below its confluence with the Chuya River, the bars appear to have formed as giant point bars on the inner bends of the river, paralleling the scoured bare bedrock walls of the cut bank on the outer bends.
 These bars diminish in height and thickness downstream to about 60 m near Gorno-Altaisk.
 Some of these giant point bars have formed lakes behind them where they block tributaries of the Katun river.

 Suspension gravels

 Much of the gravel deposited along the Katun valley lacks a stratigraphic structure, showing characteristics of a deposition directly after suspension in a turbulent flow.

 Ice-rafted blocks

-Ice-rafted boulders up to several meters in diameter.
+Ice-rafted boulders up to several meters in diameter exist in the area.

 Eddy deposits

 Eddy deposits are seen along the Katun River between Inya and Mali Yaloman.